rasa-customers/starterpack-insurance-en/README.md

 This can be used as a starting point to create your own insurance assistant or get aideas on the features you may want to implement.
 It's free for you to copy and use locally.

 # Recommendations
 Before leveraging this assistant it is recommended you are familiar with Rasa's CALM framework.
  - [Here](https://learning.rasa.com/rasa-pro/) you will find an introductory course to Rasa CALM.
- - [Here](https://www.classmarker.com/online-test/start/?quiz=bqd664cbca515357) you will find a developer certificatione exam.
+ - [Here](https://www.classmarker.com/online-test/start/?quiz=bqd664cbca515357) you will find a developer certification exam.

 # Project Structure
 Here's a brief description of the directories and files in the project root: